-March 2017 class looking good in their Miller Welding attire
+March 2017 class in their Miller Welding attire

-The ladies visit the Alfred Zampa Memorial Bridge
+The class visits the Alfred Zampa Memorial Bridge

 General President Eric Dean and California District Council President Don Zampa visit the second National Women’s Welding Class held in Benicia California in June, 2016.
 Also pictured are Instructor Carrie Steel and Director Dick Zampa.